Michael ffolkes: Life

 Davis was born in London on 6 June 1925.
 He studied art at Saint Martin's School of Art, and in 1942 sold his first drawing to Punch, signing it "brian".
 He was a telegraphist with the Royal Navy during World War II.
 He went on to study painting at the Chelsea School of Art and later adopted "Michael ffolkes" as his artistic name after being inspired by a name he read in Burke's Peerage.
 He began his career in 1949.
 He typically signed his cartoons as "ffolkes" in an all-lowercase style.
 In 1955, ffolkes began to illustrate the "Way of the World" column in The Daily Telegraph.
 In 1961, he began illustrating Punch film reviews, and later its covers.

 He contributed to such newspapers and magazines as The Strand Magazine, Lilliput, The Daily Telegraph, The Spectator, The Sunday Telegraph, Playboy, Private Eye, The New Yorker, Reader's Digest, Krokodil, and Esquire.
 He was a prolific illustrator of children's books, in particular those of Roald Dahl, and published his autobiography, ffundamental ffolkes, in 1985.

-According to Ken Pyne, the cartoonist Martin Honeysett "... achieved almost legendary status when he threw a huge wobbly cake baked for Private Eyes 21st birthday party over the head of the notoriously pompous cartoonist Michael ffolkes.
-His name will live forever just for that."